holstegelab/TREAT/treat_applications/forensics/README.md

 ## Reproducibility
 To reproduce our analysis, please first run **TREAT**:
-`TREAT.py reads -b bed_file.bed -i samples_genome.bam -o output_directory -w 20 -r path/to/reference_genome_hg38.fa -d 0.005`
+`TREAT.py reads -b bed_file.bed -i samples_genome.bam -o output_directory -w 20 -r path/to/reference_genome_hg38.fa -d 0.005 -rawSeq True`
 And then you can run the supplementary script for the adapted version.
 As the script does multiple operations, we recommend to run it interactively line-by-line through a python console.
 `python Adapted_version.py`

 ## Additional files
 - `database_allele.txt`: this file represents the forensics allele catalog as derived from [NFI website](https://www.fdstools.nl/strnaming/updates/nl-hym-pyg-v100.html)
 - `forensic_hg38.extended.bed`: this file represents the input BED file for **TREAT**.
 It contains the location of all STR considered for forensics purposes and included in the project.
+- `validation_data.txt`: this file represents the validated STR alleles using standard forensics procedures.
+The file is not present on GitHub as it contains sensible information.
+Can be requested to the authors of the manuscript.